johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

   // << Discussed in detail in "Local DistributedActor initializer" >> init(transport: ActorTransport)

-  // << Discussed in detail in "Resolve initializer" >>
+  // << Discussed in detail in "Resolve function" >>
-  static func resolve(address: ActorAddress, using transport: ActorTransport) throws -> Self
+  static func resolve<Identity>(id identity: Identity, using transport: ActorTransport)
+    throws -> Self
+    where Identity: ActorIdentity

   // << Discussed in detail in "Actor Transports" >>
-  var actorTransport: ActorTransport { get }
+  var transport: ActorTransport { get }

-  // << Discussed in detail in "Actor Address" >>
+  // << Discussed in detail in "Actor Identity" >>
-  var actorAddress: ActorAddress { get }
+  var id: AnyActorIdentity { get }
 }
 ```

-The `DistributedActor` protocol includes a few more conformances which will be covered in depth in their own dedicated sections, as we discuss the importance of the [actor address](#actor-address) property.
+The `DistributedActor` protocol includes a few more conformances which will be covered in depth in their own dedicated sections, as we discuss the importance of the [actor identity](#actor-identity) property.

-The two property requirements (`actorTransport` and `actorAddress`) are automatically implemented by the compiler.
+The two property requirements (`transport` and `id`) are automatically implemented by the compiler.
 They are derived from specific calls to the underlying transport during the actor's initialization.
 They are immutable and will never change during the lifetime of the specific actor instance.
 Equality as well as messaging internals rely on this guarantee.

 A `distributed actor` and extensions on it are the only places where `distributed func` declarations are allowed.
 This is because in order to implement a distributed function, a transport and identity (actor address) are necessary.